 If you’ve spent more than five minutes researching skincare, you’ve seen both of these names.
-Niacinamide and vitamin C are everywhere; in serums, moisturizers, toners, and about a thousand “best skincare ingredients” listicles.
+Niacinamide and vitamin C are everywhere; in serums, moisturizers, toners, and about a thousand “best K-Beauty ingredients decoded” listicles.

 They’re both excellent.
 But they do different things, and understanding those differences helps you decide which one belongs in your routine. or whether you need both.